 Approaches and methodologies for quantifying PD, LGD, and EAD are monitored and managed by Credit Risk.
 Models used for regulatory capital are independently reviewed, validated and approved by Model Risk.
-For further information, see "Model Risk Management."
+See "Model Risk" for further information.

-To assess the performance of the PD parameters used, we perform a benchmarking exercise which includes comparisons of realized annual default rates to the expected annual default rates for each credit rating band and comparisons of the internal realized long-term average default rates to the empirical long-term average default rates assigned to each credit rating band.
-For the year ended December 2020, as well as in previous annual periods, the PDs used for regulatory capital calculations were, on average, higher (i.e., more conservative) than our actual internal realized default rate.
+To assess the performance of the PD parameters used, the firm performs a benchmarking exercise which includes comparisons of realized annual default rates to the expected annual default rates for each credit rating band and comparisons of the internal realized long-term average default rates to the empirical long-term average default rates assigned to each credit rating band.
+For the year ended December 2020, as well as in previous annual periods, the PDs used for regulatory capital calculations were, on average, higher (i.e., more conservative) than the firm's actual internal realized default rate.

-To assess the performance of LGD parameters used, we compare recovery rates following counterparty defaults to the recovery rates based on LGD parameters assigned to the corresponding exposures prior to default.
-While the actual realized recovery on each defaulted exposure varies due to transaction and other situation-specific factors, on average, recovery rates remain higher than those implied by the LGD parameters used in our regulatory capital calculations.
+To assess the performance of LGD parameters used, the firm compares actual recovery rates following counterparty defaults to the recovery rates based on LGD parameters assigned to the corresponding exposures prior to default.
+While the actual realized recovery on each defaulted exposure varies due to transaction and other situationspecific factors, on average, recovery rates remain higher than those implied by the LGD parameters used in the firm's regulatory capital calculations.

 The performance of each IMM model used to quantify EAD is assessed quarterly via backtesting procedures, performed by comparing the predicted and realized exposure of a set of representative trades and portfolios at certain horizons.
-Our models are monitored and enhanced in response to backtesting.
+The firm's models are monitored and enhanced in response to backtesting.